-Please take a moment to remember the millions killed during the Holocaust and those who still struggle to survive.
-Join thousands of other Fellowship supporters around the world and light a virtual candle in honor or these innocent victims.
+Please join us to continue helping Holocaust Survivors or take a moment to remember the millions killed during the Holocaust and those who still struggle to survive.
 You won’t just be remembering those who died … you’ll be honoring those who survived.

 People like Alexander.

 Alexander was only 11 when his family was forced to flee their home in Ukraine to escape the approaching Nazi army.
 During a harrowing two-week train ride to safety in Kazakhstan, “All I really remember is being cold and hungry,” he says.

 After barely surviving the brutal winters and lack of food in Kazakhstan, Alexander and his family finally returned home after the war to find they had lost more than a dozen family members.